moj-analytical-services/shinyGovstyle/README.md

 heading_text(text_input = "I am small text", size = "s")
 ```

-You can use `id` to create a custom id to link with `subcontents_id_list` from `shinyGovstyle::contents_links`.
+You can use `id` to create a custom id to link with `subcontents_id_list` from `shinyGovstyle::contents_link`.
 This can be helpful when you have identically named headings.

 ```
 heading_text(text_input = "I am the default extra large text", id = "custom_id")